 Endure Your Path

-Our desire and curiosity to experience something will produce questions for us to seek.
+Our desire and curiosity to experience something will produce questions for us.
 Jesus speaks of the future destruction of the temple and the disciples discreetly ask Jesus, “When will these things be?”
-(Mark 13:4; Matt.
-24:3).
+(Mark 13:4; Matthew 24:3).
 It appears that angels are no different.
-Daniel 12:5 expresses that two other angels, who are present during the explanation of understanding to Daniel, were on either side of the river, and one asked the angel that was giving the explanation, “How long will it be until the end of these He is given a great wonders?”
-(Dan.
-12:6).
-The answer given by the angel floating above the river cause Daniel to ask “what shall be the outcomes of theses things?”
-(Dan.
-12:9).
+In Daniel 12:5, two other angels, who are present during the explanation of understanding to Daniel, were on either side of the river, and one asked the angel that was giving the explanation, “How long will it be until the end of these wonders?”
+(Daniel 12:6).
+The answer given by the angel floating above the river caused Daniel to ask “what shall be the outcomes of these things?”
+(Daniel 12:8).

 Recent